Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 10. impossibility of radial abduction of the hand in the plane of the palm;

-11. deviation of the hand in the radial direction with an extended wrist;
+11. deviation of the hand to the radial side with the wrist extended;

-6. at the level of the middle or lower part of the instep: 1. (unlike item 5) digital compression syndrome is detected at the level of the lower edge of the arch support (and not the upper one);
+6. at the level of the middle or lower part of the instep support: 1. (unlike point 5) finger compression syndrome is detected at the level of the lower edge of the instep support (and not the upper);

-2. paresis of the extensors of the fingers is not combined with weakness of the arch support of the forearm;
+2. paresis of the finger extensors is not combined with weakness of the forearm supinator;

-7. at the level of the lower part of the forearm and at the level of the wrist: 1. numbness on the back of the hand and I - III fingers;
+7. at the level of the lower part of the forearm and at the level of the wrist: 1. numbness on the back of the hand and fingers I – III;

 2. sometimes burning pain on the back of the fingers;

-3. positive "impact symptom" when tapping along the radial nerve at the level of the styloid process of the radius;
+3. positive “tapping symptom” when tapping along the radial nerve at the level of the styloid process of the radius;

-4. sometimes the presence of a thickening of the superficial branch of the radial nerve in the wrist area - the appearance of a "pseudo-neuroma", the digital compression of which causes pain;
+4. sometimes the presence of thickening of the superficial branch of the radial nerve in the wrist area - the appearance of a “pseudoneuroma”, digital compression of which causes pain;

-8. at the level of the anatomical snuffbox (for example, in de Quervain's disease): 1. violation of sensitivity in the autonomous zone of the anatomical snuffbox;
+8. at the level of the anatomical snuffbox (for example, with de Quervain’s disease): 1. disturbance of sensitivity in the autonomous zone of the anatomical snuffbox;

 2. violation of the abduction of the first finger;